The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Results

 \subsection{Relation Between Emission Line and Continuum Luminosity}

 Figure \ref{fig: correlation} illustrates the relationship between the broad and narrow H$\alpha$ component fluxes, as well as the [O~\textsc{III}]$\lambda5007$ flux, and the absolute UV magnitude ($M_{\rm UV}$) at $1500~\rm \AA$ and the optical continuum luminosity.
 Spearman correlation coefficients and corresponding p-values are indicated in the upper right corner of each panel.
+It's worth noting that only 4 of 11 sources have M/H observations of the [O~\textsc{III}] lines; the measurements for the remaining sources are from \cite{Anna2025c}.

 As shown in the first column, the flux of the broad H$\alpha$ component exhibits a strong correlation with the optical luminosity but shows virtually no correlation with the UV magnitude.
 A natural explanation for this result is that the broad H$\alpha$ emission and the optical continuum share a common origin, both likely powered by the central black hole accretion process.
-In comparison, \cite{Anna2025c} also reports a tight correlation between the total H$\alpha$ luminosity and the rest-frame optical continuum, which is partly consistent with our findings, given that the broad component dominates the H$\alpha$ flux in most of our LRD sample (The median flux fraction of broad component is 74\%).
+In comparison, \cite{Anna2025c} also reports a tight correlation between the total H$\alpha$ luminosity and the rest-frame optical continuum, which is partly consistent with our findings, given that the broad component dominates the H$\alpha$ flux in most of our LRD sample (The median flux fraction of the broad component is 74\%).
 A more detailed analysis of the H$\alpha$ emission-line components was recently presented by \cite{Asada26}, who inferred that both the broad and narrow Gaussian components of H$\alpha$ correlate with UV luminosity.
 However, their study primarily used lower-resolution prism spectra, and therefore their definitions for decomposing broad and narrow components differ from ours.
 They also noted that the correlation for the broad H$\alpha$ components shows slightly larger scatter compared to that of the narrow components.

 The second column of Figure \ref{fig: correlation} presents the results for the narrow component of H$\alpha$.
 Unlike the broad component, the narrow component shows only weak correlations with both UV and optical luminosity.
 This could be due to the lower SNR of several detections or to a more complex physical origin for the narrow H$\alpha$ emission.
 Statistically, the narrow H$\alpha$ component appears more likely to correlate with the UV magnitude—a trend similar to that seen for [O~\textsc{III}], described below.
 Nevertheless, a portion of the narrow H$\alpha$ emission may still be linked to the optical continuum, which could originate from the thinner gas outside the gas shell structures in LRDs, an analogy of the narrow-line region (NLR) in AGN.